 Due to the inherent design, there are safety concerns that need to be addressed as part of a face-to-face risk assessment with the patient prior to use.
 These include sizing, fitting, support levels, padding, and of course patient conditions and abilities.
 Therefore, it is critical that a comprehensive assessment is carried out in each individual case.
 Despite being very easy to fit, toileting slings should never be considered general-purpose slings and they will not be suitable and/or safe for many patients.

-Minimising the Risks
+Minimising The Risks

 The completion of a risk assessment before use and care plan documentation should be carried out by someone with the appropriate competence (training and skills).
 This is to ensure a validated decision as to the equipment and techniques required for each individual.
 It is equally essential that the carer is familiar with the manufacturer’s instructions, application and associated limitations of the equipment.
 Additionally, LOLER checks, care plans and risk assessments must be continually conducted and reviewed with any changes in the person’s condition or abilities being made known.

 The person conducting the risk management plan must ensure all information is documented accurately.
-Especially in sufficient detail so that handlers can use equipment safely and effectively.
+Especially in sufficient detail so that handlers can use patient handling equipment safely and effectively.
 This includes but is not limited to, specifying the appropriate hoist, selecting the type, and size of the sling, configurations of loops, use of supportive accessories and the number of handlers needed to carry out the task safely.